zhudelong/elevator_button_recognition/README.md

 by [Delong Zhu](http://www.ee.cuhk.edu.hk/~dlzhu/) at Robotics, Perception, and AI Laboratory, CUHK

-### A more efficient and accurate model, [OCR-RCNN-v2](https://github.com/zhudelong/ocr-rcnn-v2), is available now !!!
+### A more efficient and accurate model, [Cascaded ORC-RCNN](https://github.com/zhudelong/ocr-rcnn-v2), is available now !!!
+The large-scale dataset will also be available soon!

 ### Introduction